ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IProcedureCollection.rst

 IProcedureCollection
 ====================

-.. py:class:: IProcedureCollection
+.. py:class:: ansys.stk.core.stkobjects.aviator.IProcedureCollection

    object

    Interface used to access the collection of procedures for a given phase in a mission.
 Use this interface to Get, Add, or Remove a procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IProcedureCollection

 Overview
 --------